thecodeassassin/influxdb.com/content/docs/v0.9/introduction/installation.md

 This page provides directions on downloading and starting InfluxDB Version 0.9.0.

-For users who don't want to install any software and are ready to use InfluxDB, you may want to check out our [managed hosted InfluxDB offering](http://customers.influxdb.com).
-However, our hosted service is currently only running InfluxDB v0.8.8.

 ## Requirements
 Installation of InfluxDB requires root privileges on the host machine.